-In the First 3 Years, the Plan of Study Should Contain:
+During the first 3 Years, the Plan of Study should contain:

-- One or more concise paragraphs describing your ethnographic and theoretical fields of interest, including a list of the three fields you anticipate will form the basis of the Portfolio
+- One or two concise paragraphs describing your ethnographic and theoretical fields of interest, including a list of the three fields you anticipate will form the basis of the Portfolio

 - Summary of the contents of your Portfolio to date and a timetable for the completion of Portfolio requirements

-- List of courses you have taken in the graduate program thus far and a list of RA/TA assignments to date
+- List of courses you have taken in the graduate program thus far and a list of TA assignments to date

-- Description of any non-course experiences, such as fieldwork or field language study, that can reasonably be completed during your graduate career, and that will contribute importantly to your program.
-In order to facilitate the broadest possible feedback and to ensure your intellectual interests are known to the entire faculty, the department as a whole will review all Plans of Study
+- Description of any non-course experiences, such as fieldwork or field language study, that can reasonably be completed during your graduate career and that will contribute to your program

 Once you are admitted to Ph.D. candidacy, your Plan of Study should focus on accomplishments in the past year including teaching and publishing activities and plans, grants applied for and/or received, an update on fieldwork and dissertation progress, any revisions to the planned structure of the dissertation, and an updated timetable for completion of fieldwork and the dissertation.
 With the exception of students whose defense date is set, all students are required to submit a Plan of Study.

-In the spring of each year the overall progress of each student will be evaluated by the regular graduate faculty in Cultural Anthropology, meeting as a whole and using the Plan of Study written by each student as a basis of discussion.
+In the Spring of each year the overall progress of each student will be evaluated by the graduate faculty in Cultural Anthropology, meeting as a whole and using the Plan of Study written by each student as a basis for discussion.
 At that time you may be:

 - Continued in the program unconditionally

-- Continued in the program on a conditional basis, if the faculty decides that you need to develop certain background fields or particular academic skills
+- Continued in the program on a conditional basis, if faculty decide that you need to develop certain background fields or particular academic skills